pytask-dev/pytask/docs/roadmap.rst

 The download marker passes information about the remote files.
 There might be other decorators as well for directories and so on.
-The function is only a dummy function since it will be replaced by the plug-in.
-This would allow the plug-in to handle many things without having the user to know about.
+The function is only a dummy function since it will be replaced by the plugin.
+This would allow the plugin to handle many things without having the user to know about.

 * Checking whether the remote file has changed and needs to be re-downloaded.